serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

             timestamps: true
 ```

 Awesome!
 We just assembled the final piece of our new component.
-It's a lot like LEGO isn't it?
+It's a lot like LEGO, isn't it?

 If you deploy your component, your entire app should be deployed.
-However, for the sake of demonstration, let's add a final step to seed some product data in the database so that you can view it in the website.
+However, for the sake of demonstration, let's add a final step to seed some product data in the database so that you can view it on the website.

 ## BONUS: Seeding data

-Remember that at the end of the day, you're creating a brand new component using lower level components.
-So you can add logic specific to this new higher-order component just like you do with other component.
+Remember that, at the end of the day, you're creating a brand new component using lower-level components.
+You can add logic specific to this new higher-order component just like you do with other components.

 In our use case, we need some logic to seed data into our database.
-We do that by adding an `index.js` file with the following logic:
+We can do that by adding an `index.js` file with the following logic:

 ```js